 Software updates to the operator client and configuration client shall be automatically deployed from the management server.

-The VMS shall be designed in such a way the management server downtimes do not affect the functionality of the recording services (Bosch Video Recording Manager, Bosch Recording Station NVRs, Local Storage, Direct-to-iSCSI-Recording).
+The VMS shall be designed in such a way the management server downtimes do not affect the functionality of the recording services (Bosch Video Recording Manager, Bosch Recording Station NVRs, Local Storage, Direct-to-iSCSI-Recording), DVRs.
 Normal recording and Motion recording shall continue during the management server downtimes, only Alarm Recording cannot be activated as the management server is responsible for evaluating the alarm conditions.
 During management server downtime the recording services shall still be able to change the recording parameters schedule dependent.

 Configuration client software shall provide the user interface for system configuration and management.